KhodeNima/RandomPasswordGenerator/README.md

 # What does it actually do and what are the features?
 **The program itself , Will generate random password's according to the user desired character and length ( Either all digit , all lowercase letters, all uppercase letters ,  or a mixture of these three ).**

-# What formatting rule's does this repository Follows?
+# What formatting rule's does this repository Follow?
 **Black**